Fatal Frame II: How to Use & Rebind Controls – Full Input Guide

 • Reset Camera Behind You: Right Stick Click (R3)

-Personally, the quick 180° turn on RB/R1 became a lifesaver for me.
-Don’t make my early mistake of forgetting it exists and trying to slowly rotate when something screams behind you.
+The quick 180° turn on RB/R1 is a lifesaver.
+Don’t make the early mistake of trying to slowly rotate when something screams behind you — snap around instead.

 Camera Mode – Controller Defaults